SwitWu/SwitWu.github.io/_posts/2024-01-06-expandafter.md

         {% include token.html content="1" %} is <em>primitive</em>: Here is what we can say about this case: Normally a primitive can not be expanded so the <code>\expandafter</code> has no effect; see Example 7.
 But there are exceptions:
         <ol style="list-style-type: lower-roman !important;">
           <li>
-            {% include token.html content="1" %} is another <code>\expandafter</code>: See the section on "Multiple <code>\expandafter</code>s" later in this article, and also look at Example 9.
+            {% include token.html content="1" %} is another <code>\expandafter</code>: See the section on &ldquo;Multiple <code>\expandafter</code>s&rdquo; later in this article, and also look at Example 9.
           </li>
           <li>
             {% include token.html content="1" %} is <code>\csname</code>: $\TeX$ will look for matching <code>\endcsname</code>, and replace the text between the <code>\csname</code> and the <code>\endcsname</code> by the token resulting from this operation.
 See Example 11.
           </li>
           <li>
-            {% include token.html content="1" %} is an opening curly brace which leads to the opening curly brace temporarily being suspensed.
+            {% include token.html content="1" %} is an opening curly brace which leads to the opening curly brace temporarily being suspended.
 This is listed as a separate case because it has some interesting applications; see Example 8.
           </li>
           <li>
             {% include token.html content="1" %} is <code>\the</code>: the <code>\the</code> operation is performed, which involves reading the token after <code>\the</code>.